July 1956 – present

 LOCATION

-Critter Country – Walk along the water as you leave New Orleans Square, and you will see the Davy Crockett Explorer Canoes on the right, after you pass the Harbour Galley Restaurant.
+Bayou Country – Walk along the water as you leave New Orleans Square, and you will see the Davy Crockett Explorer Canoes on the right, after you pass the Harbour Galley Restaurant.
+If you’re coming from the Galaxy’s Edge side of the park, you’ll see it on your left as the walkway starts to incline.

 BACKGROUND

 The canoes were originally part of Frontierland’s expanded “Indian Village”, which opened in 1956.
 Then called the “Indian War Canoes”, this ride had the same premise as it does now; guests take a guided canoe ride through the Rivers of America.
 When the Indian Village closed in 1971, the canoes were redesigned and reopened soon after as the Davy Crockett Explorer Canoes, now part of “Bear Country”.
-In 1989, this area became Critter Country, and the Explorer Canoes found a permanent home in this new land.
+In 1989, this area became Critter Country, and then finally Bayou Country in 2024.
+Through all of that change – the canoes remained.

 EXPERIENCE